-Surgery Center Holdings, Inc. is permitted to add one or more incremental first lien term loan facilities (the "First Lien Incremental Term Loans" and the "First Lien Incremental Revolving Commitments") under the First Lien Term Loan and Revolver subject to certain requirements, including (i) after giving effect to the making of such First Lien Incremental Term Loans or the incurrence of any Revolving Commitment Increase, the aggregate principal amount of all First Lien Incremental Term Loans incurred (together with any Incremental Equivalent Debt (as described in the facilities documentation) incurred, any Second Lien Incremental Term Loans and any Second Lien Incremental Equivalent Debt) (as described in the facilities documentation) shall not exceed (x) \$100,000,000 plus (y) an unlimited additional amount, so long as on a pro forma basis after the incurrence of such First Lien Incremental Term Loan and such First Lien Incremental Revolving Commitments (A) if such incremental loan ranks pari passu in right of security on the collateral with the obligations (other than any obligations in respect of other incremental loans or Refinancing Facilities (described in the facilities documentation) secured on a junior lien basis to other obligations), the First Lien Leverage Ratio as of the last day of the most recently ended test period does not exceed 3.90:1.00 and (B) if such incremental loan ranks junior in right of security on the collateral to the obligations (other than any obligations in respect of other incremental loans or Refinancing Facilities secured on a junior lien basis to other obligations), the Senior Secured Leverage Ratio as of the last day of the most recently ended test period does not exceed 6.40:1.00 (it being understood that any incremental loan may be incurred under clause (y) regardless of whether there is capacity under clause (x)); provided, that, for purposes of the calculation of the First Lien Leverage Ratio and the Senior Secured Leverage Ratio used in determining the availability of First Lien Incremental Term Loans or First Lien Incremental Revolving Commitments, (i) any cash proceeds of any First Lien Incremental Term Loans or the First Lien Incremental Revolving Commitments, as applicable, will not be netted for purposes of determining compliance with the First Lien Leverage Ratio or Senior Secured Leverage Ratio, as applicable, and (ii) the full amount of any First Lien Incremental Revolving Commitments shall be deemed to be indebtedness then outstanding (whether or not then incurred).
+Surgery Center Holdings, Inc. is permitted to add one or more incremental first lien term loan facilities (the "First Lien Incremental Term Loans" and the "First Lien Incremental Revolving Commitments") under the First Lien Term Loan and Revolver subject to certain requirements, including (i) after giving effect to the making of such First Lien Incremental Term Loans or the incurrence of any Revolving Commitment Increase, the aggregate principal amount of all First Lien Incremental Term Loans and any Second Lien Incremental Equivalent Debt (as described in the facilities documentation) incurred, any Second Lien Incremental Term Loans and any Second Lien Incremental Equivalent Debt) (as described in the facilities documentation) shall not exceed (x) \$100,000,000 plus (y) an unlimited additional amount, so long as on a pro forma basis after the incurrence of such First Lien Incremental Term Loans and such First Lien Incremental Revolving Commitments (A) if such incremental loan ranks pari passu in right of security on the collateral with the obligations (other than any obligations in respect of other incremental loans or Refinancing Facilities (described in the facilities documentation) secured on a junior lien basis to other obligations, the First Lien Leverage Ratio as of the last day of the most recently ended test period does not exceed 3.90:1.00 and (B) if such incremental loan ranks junior in right of security on the collateral to the obligations (other than any obligations in respect of other incremental to the obligations (other than any obligations in respect of other incremental to the obligations), the First Lien Incremental loan so of the last day of the most recently ended test period does not exceed 3.90:1.00 and (B) if such incremental loan ranks junior in right of security on the collateral to the obligations (other than any obligations in respect of other incremental loan so refinancing Facilities secured on a junior lien basis to other obligations), the Senior Secured Leverage Ratio as of the la capacity under clause (x)); provided, that, for purposes of the calculation of the First Lien Leverage Ratio and the Senior Secured Leverage Ratio used in determining the availability of First Lien Incremental Term Loans or First Lien Incremental Revolving Commitments, (i) any cash proceeds of any First Lien Incremental Term Loans or the First Lien Incremental Revolving Commitments, as applicable, will not be netted for purposes of determining compliance with the First Lien Leverage Ratio or Senior Secured Leverage Ratio, as applicable, and (ii) the full amount of any First Lien Incremental Revolving Commitments shall be deemed to be indebtedness then outstanding (whether or not then incurred).
 Each tranche of First Lien Incremental Term Loans shall be in an aggregate principal amount that is not less than \$5,000,000 and shall be in an increment of \$1,000,000 (provided that such amount may be less than \$5,000,000 if such amount represents all remaining availability under the limit set forth in the preceding sentence).